raivatshah/CS2100/revision.md

 **C variable Passing**

 Two ways to pass a param into a func:
 * Pass by value (cannot mutate outside function call.
 Simple data types and structures are passed by value).
+Arguments values are *copied*
 * Pass by address/pointer (can mutate outside function call, that's why use it for `scanf`.
 Requires caller to pass address using `&`.
 Arrays are passed by address.

 **C Library**